GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Introduction

 Significant questions also exist surrounding the nature of the galaxies in which these quasars reside.
-These hosts can be measured in the sub-mm, tracing their cold gas and dust, which reveals a varying population of objects with a wide range of dynamical masses, dust masses and sizes, and star formation rates \citep[SFRs; e.g.][]{Bertoldi2003,Walter2003,Walter2004,Riechers2007,Wang2010,Wang2011,Venemans2015,Venemans2017a,Willott2017,Trakhtenbrot2017,Izumi2018}.
-However, their host galaxies have not been observed in the rest-frame UV/optical, due to the intense emission from the quasar concealing the small, fainter galaxy underneath \citep[e.g.,][]{schmidt_1963,mcleod_1994,dunlop_2003,hutchings_2003}, even with the resolution of the Hubble Space Telescope \citep[HST;][]{Mechtley2012,Decarli2012,McGreer2014,Marshall2019c}.
+These hosts can be measured in the sub-mm, tracing their cold gas and dust, which reveals a varying population of objects with a wide range of dynamical masses ($10^{10}$--$10^{11}M_\odot$), dust masses ($10^7$--$10^9M_\odot$) and sizes (<1--5 kpc), and star formation rates \citep[SFRs, $10$--$2700 M_\odot/$yr; e.g.][]{Bertoldi2003,Walter2003,Walter2004,Riechers2007,Wang2010,Wang2011,Venemans2015,Venemans2017a,Willott2017,Trakhtenbrot2017,Izumi2018,Neeleman2021,Walter2022}.
+However, their host galaxies have not been observed in the rest-frame UV/optical even with the resolution of the Hubble Space Telescope \citep[HST;][]{Mechtley2012,Decarli2012,McGreer2014,Marshall2019c}, due to the intense emission from the quasar concealing the small, fainter galaxy underneath \citep[e.g.,][]{schmidt_1963,mcleod_1994,dunlop_2003,hutchings_2003}.

 The JWST not only allows us to access the near infrared spectral range with unprecedented sensitivity, but also provides high angular resolution and a stable point-spread function (PSF).
 With these improvements over HST, simulations predict that the host galaxies of these high-$z$ quasars will be detectable for the first time \citep{MarshallBTpsfMC}, and indeed the first signs of host emission have been detected with the Near-Infrared Camera \citep[NIRCam;][]{Ding2022}.
 Thus JWST and the NIRSpec Integral Field Unit \citep[IFU;][]{Boeker2022} will permit the characterization of the spatially resolved spectral properties of the hosts, measuring their stellar properties, interstellar medium (ISM) structure and kinematics, excitation mechanisms, and stellar-based SFRs.
 This will significantly advance our understanding of quasars, their host galaxies, and the rapid growth of early supermassive black holes.